 - ABCC-RERF has conducted several dose-response studies regarding the association between radiation and diabetes among AHS participants, but the findings were inconsistent.
-To determine whether radiation exposure is associated with the development of diabetes between Hiroshima and Nagasaki, and to investigate whether any such association is influenced by the city of exposure and age ATB, we conducted medical chart review using standardized criteria to detect diabetes during 1958 and 2015 in the AHS.
-Among 12,759 original AHS participants since 1958, a total of 2,086 subjects had diabetes. - The LSS and AHS data have shown that chronic liver disease and liver cirrhosis are related to radiation dose.
+To determine whether radiation exposure is associated with the development of diabetes between Hiroshima and Nagasaki, and to investigate whether any such association is influenced by the city of exposure and age ATB, we have conducted medical chart review using standardized criteria to detect diabetes Among 12,759 original AHS participants since 1958, a total of 1863 subjects had diabetes, as of December 2017.
+Medical chart review is underway. - We investigated the association between thyroid dysfunction or autoimmunity and low-to-moderate doses radiation (J Clin Endocrinol Metab, 2017; 102:2516-24). - The LSS and AHS data have shown that chronic liver disease and liver cirrhosis are related to radiation dose.
 Chronic liver disease sometimes progresses into liver cirrhosis and HCC, among individuals suffering from chronic type B or C liver disease and nonalcoholic steatohepatitis.
 To determine whether A-bomb radiation exposure has increased liver stiffness, which serves as a marker of liver fibrosis severity, and to investigate the possibility that liver fibrosis is involved in the development of atherosclerotic diseases by inducing insulin resistance, we examined the association between measurement of liver stiffness with the elastometer and other blood fibrosis markers.
 Subsequent studies will test whether radiation exposure increase such effects. - The AHS and various studies of childhood radiotherapy have shown that the brain is susceptible to radiation damage in utero and in early childhood.
 ABCC/RERF and other studies have documented early-life cognitive deficits in relation to in utero and childhood radiation exposures.
-The objective is to examine the prenatal and childhood effects of radiation exposure on cognitive function as it appears more than 65 years later by using the Cognitive Abilities Screening Instrument (CASI) and the Neurocognitive Questionnaire (NCQ).
-Regarding NCQ, latent factors related subjective neurocognitive complaints were identified by an exploratory factor analysis among non-exposed subjects.
-An article about effects of demographic variables on subjective neurocognitive complaints was published in the international journal.
-The results showed that older age and lower education were associated with more subjective neurocognitive complaints.
-We are also analyzing the radiation effect on subjective neurocognitive complaints based on NCQ.
+We conducted the Neurocognitive Questionnaire (NCQ) survey, which is a self-reported measure of subjective neurocognitive function, among subjects at ages <13 years at the time of the bombings, to examine the effect of radiation exposure on cognitive function as it appears more than 65 years later.
+Regarding the effects of demographic factors on subjective neurocognitive function among non-exposed subjects in the background analysis, the analysis showed that older age and lower education were associated with more subjective neurocognitive complaints.